 - Spring Interviewing Activities for 1Ls, 2Ls, and 3Ls (January-February): Northwest non-profits, prosecutors, and some state and federal government agencies interview at the Northwest Public Service Career Fair in Portland or Seattle the first weekend in February.
 The Oregon Department of Justice hires 1Ls and 2Ls during this time period also.
 Some medium and smaller firms also interview 1Ls and 2Ls on campus or in Portland at the Willamette satellite campus.
 The 1L and 2L jobs are for summer or year-round employment; the 3L jobs are for after graduation and the bar.

 - Grades: some legal employers, particularly large firms, make interviewing decisions based on grades and extra-curricular activities.
 These may only choose to interview students in the top 33% of the class or higher.
 Other employers make their decisions based upon past work or volunteer experience.

 - Writing Experience: All employers value good research and writing skills.
-Employers look for evidence of good writing skills through legal writing grades and past experience or participation in law review or other journals.
+Employers look for evidence of good writing skills through legal writing grades and past experience or participation in a law review or other journals.
 Excellent writing skills can open doors that your grades may not.
 Most employers will ask for a writing sample, so take your Legal Research and Writing class seriously.

 - Classes: First years do not have much choice in their curriculum choices.
-However for second and third years, besides taking bar classes, you can select classes based on your career goals including practical skills courses such as externships or clinic.
+However for second and third years, besides taking bar classes, you can select classes based on your career goals including practical skills courses such as externships or clinics.
 Think about which classes can give you experience for your career goal.